Saravbea/travtools/index.md

 ### Installation

-To install travtools open the following link if you're a server admin: [Install Link]https://discordapp.com/oauth2/authorize?client_id=417397766931611648&scope=bot&permissions=8
+To install travtools open the following link if you're a server admin: [Link]https://discordapp.com/oauth2/authorize?client_id=417397766931611648&scope=bot&permissions=8

 Just choose your server and confirm the captcha and it's done :)